Braamcamp Freire

-Anselmo Braamcamp Freire (Lisbon, February 1, 1849 – Lisbon, December 23, 1921) was a Portuguese historian, genealogist and politician.
+Anselmo Braamcamp Freire (Lisbon, 1 February 1849 – Lisbon, 23 December 1921) was a Portuguese historian, genealogist and politician.
 A member of the National Constituent Assembly, he became the first president of the (Second) Portuguese Senate.
 While a historian, he authored a notable study of the life of Vasco da Gama.
 His house in Santarém is now the city's municipal library.